Other names: scrub turkey, bush turkey

 Family: Megapodiidae (megapodes, mound-builders)

-Conservation status: The Australian brush-turkey is listed as Least Concern in Queensland (Nature Conservation Act 1992) and is ranked as a low priority for conservation action under the department's Back on Track species prioritisation framework.
+Conservation status: The Australian brush-turkey is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 The brush-turkey is one of three Australian species of mound-building birds, or megapodes.
 The other two species are the malleefowl and the orange-footed scrubfowl.